ShunichiroT/EasiGP/Data/README.md

   * chromosome: chromosome number (number)
   * start: the beginning location of the chromosome (the value should be 0 for the standard use)
   * end: the end location of the chromosome
   * population: target population (write "all" for across all populations).
-This is needed only when each population has different chromosome lengths.
+This is needed only when each population has different chromosome lengths

 * Rows: